GSA/CFO.gov/_cards/2021-11-26-0560-Leading-Conflict-Management-Senior.md

 behavior_illustrations: Demonstrates respect and openness for differences in opinions by allowing others to speak in turn and responding to what they’ve said with patience and understanding ?
 Makes oneself approachable or available for helping others resolve conflicts ?
 Seeks to resolve issues immediately and avoid escalation ?
 Applies a variety of mediation and resolution techniques to enable a group to come to a resolution and promote ownership of the solution
 proficiency_level_definition: Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
- - 51 Having Difficult Conversations - A Guide for Managers, Carahsoft, <a href="https://www.linkedin.com/learning/having-difficult-conversations-a-guide-for-managers">https://www.linkedin.com/learning/having-difficult-conversations-a-guide-for-managers</a>
+ - 51 Having Difficult Conversations&#58; A Guide for Managers, Carahsoft, <a href="https://www.linkedin.com/learning/having-difficult-conversations-a-guide-for-managers">https://www.linkedin.com/learning/having-difficult-conversations-a-guide-for-managers</a>
 filters: Leading-Conflict-Management GS-14-15 series-0560
 ---